Kava-Labs/kava-proxy-service/architecture/PROXY_ROUTING.md

 # Proxy Routing

-The proxy chooses where to route a request primarily by the incoming Host.
+The proxy chooses where to route a request primarily by the incoming Host URL to which the client originally made their request.
 The routing is configured by maps of the Host to a backend url in the environment variables.

 All possible configurations use the `PROXY_BACKEND_HOST_URL_MAP` environment variable.
 This encodes the default backend to route all requests from a given host.
 Additional functionality is available